 If the charging standard is that the case should be sustainable at trial, then we would expect the office to have a "no dismissal" policy.
 On the other hand, if any assistant can dismiss cases without review or approval by supervisors, then the degree of uniformity or consistency in decision-making among the attorney staff can be questioned.
 This concern is especially valid if the office is staffed with young attorneys and suffers from a relatively high turnover rate.
 Even if attorneys are experienced, dismissals should be monitored to identify the reasons why they occurred.
 For example, evidentiary insufficiency, constitutional issues or the failure of witnesses to appear are reasons that may suggest management problems existing in other parts of the office.

+Prosecutors report

-Statewide, there is little uniformity about dismissal policies.
+little uniformity in

+office dismissal

+policies.

-47 percent give their attorneys discretion to dismiss cases without approval by senior prosecutors.
+35 percent give their

+attorneys discretion to

+dismiss cases without

+approval by senior

+prosecutors.